Main Navigation - Mobile

 B. Eligible students.

-All rights and protections given parents under this policy transfer to the student when they reach eighteen (18) years of age or enroll in an institution of post-secondary education.
+All rights and protections given parents/guardians under this policy transfer to the student when they reach eighteen (18) years of age or enroll in an institution of post-secondary education.
 The student then becomes an "eligible student."
-However, the parents of an eligible student who is also a "dependent student" are entitled to gain access to the educational records of such student without first obtaining the consent of the student.
-In addition, parents of an eligible student may be given access to education records in connection with a health or safety emergency if the disclosure meets the conditions of any provision set forth in 34 C.F.R. § 99.31(a).
+However, the parents/guardians of an eligible student who is also a "dependent student" are entitled to gain access to the educational records of such student without first obtaining the consent of the student.
+In addition, parents/guardians of an eligible student may be given access to education records in connection with a health or safety emergency if the disclosure meets the conditions of any provision set forth in 34 C.F.R. § 99.31(a).

-C. Students with Disabilities.
+C. Students with Disabilities

 VI.
 DISCLOSURE OF EDUCATION RECORDS